panchishin/learn-to-tensorflow/the_basics/README.md

 - a better way to structure code
 - how tensorflow can be used to *Learn* variables in a *Graph*

-For each lesson open the corresponding file, read the code and the commends, then run and modify the code to get a feel for it.
+For each lesson open the corresponding file, read the code and the comments, then run and modify the code to get a feel for it.

 ## Lesson 0 - A review